Close Menu

 However, it’s also where the FlightScope has a massive benefit in that it’s compatible with an Apple Watch.

 Short of having an iPad on a stand, the Apple Watch is the best way to use a FlightScope device.
-You can customize how you want ot see the data on your wrist and get all your numbers after every shot.
+You can customize how you want to see the data on your wrist and get all your numbers after every shot.
 I’m not sure why more brands don’t do this, but it’s fantastic.

 Using the Gen 2 Indoors